csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 If you work on a framework or a third party that instruments its own User Timings, please consider moving them into your own track group.
-It would be nice to see, for example, Next.js route-change or hydration timings in its own track.
+It would be nice to see, for example, Next.js route-change or hydration timings in their own place.

 ## Appendix